Compounded medication — not FDA-approved

 The answer is regulatory.
 In 2023, the FDA moved a set of peptides to Category 2 on the bulk drug substances list, effectively blocking 503A compounding pharmacies from producing them.
 In February 2026, the administration announced intent to restore a group of peptides back to Category 1, which would return them to legitimate compounding.
 As of mid-2026, the formal FDA publication of that reclassification is still pending.

-Neither sermorelin nor tesamorelin is usually taken in isolation by patients who are serious about longevity optimization.
+Neither Sermorelin nor Tesamorelin is usually taken in isolation by patients who are serious about longevity optimization.
 The most common pairings:

 NAD+ injectable.
-The GH-axis supports anabolic processes and recovery; NAD+ supports cellular energy and DNA repair.
+The GH axis supports anabolic processes and recovery.
+NAD+ supports cellular energy and DNA repair.
 Together they address a broader slice of the aging process.

 Testosterone (men or women).
 Testosterone and GH synergize for muscle maintenance, body composition, and sexual function.
 The combination is common in longevity protocols for both sexes.